MattPanda4/CollegeMaps/README.md

 - [ ] Update the user marker to something better
 - [ ] ~~Add custom routes because the current routes provided are not as accurate(related to the 3rd problem)~~ (No longer needed)
 - [x] Make it so that the routes are more accurate
+- [ ] Find out why the routes are off by a few feet and resolve that
 ## FEATURES TO ADD:
 - [ ] Add search bar so students can search by the typing rather than just looking for the building on the map
 - [ ] Add a feature where students can add upcoming activites that are planned for that specific buildling(if theres a science club meeting in Science III then it will show up under a seperate "Upcoming activities" tab as well)